super3/cmc-json/README.md

 cmc-json
 ========

-This is a PHP script that uses simple HTML DOM parsing to get the top 100 coins from coinmarketcap.com.
-Then, the script converts Coinmarketcap.com into JSON data.
+This is a PHP script that uses simple HTML DOM parsing to get the top 100 coins from [CoinMarketCap](http://coinmarketcap.com/).
+Then, the script converts that into JSON data.
+IF you get a zend heap error see [this link](https://stackoverflow.com/questions/2247977/what-does-zend-mm-heap-corrupted-mean).

 Possible usage:
 ```shell